anastasiapirvu/FS-test-week-one/README.md

 ### 2. Add grid items

 - Grade: 2
-- Explanation: I feel that I was quite close to cracking this one (I hope), but I think there are some parts missing in the code that I didn't think of.
+- Explanation: I feel that I was quite close to cracking this one (I hope), but I think there are some parts in the code that are missing.

 ### 3. Create file name string in CamelCase

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: This is the one that I probably understood the most and had some sort of solution layed out for each step, but I saved it for the last and ran out of time in the end.

 ### 4. Create pattern

-- Grade: between 1 and 2
+- Grade: 1
-- Explanation: I'm not sure I used the right method to answer the question, and as was the case with previous answer I feel that I get the logic behind it but cannot really write it down in a correct way.
+- Explanation: This is the one I understood the least and althohg we did a similar excercise using strings some time ago, I wasn't sure the same solution could be applied to numbers - but it was the only solution I could think of.

+Note: sorry for the messy and unfinished code, I tried to allocate the same-ish amount of time to each question so I would have a fair go at each of them, but I coudln't finish any of them, so perhaps it would have been a better strategy to focus on one or two questions instead.